JuodaanViinaa/Laboratorio/README.md

 No other interaction is needed as long as the files are properly located and named.
 _____

+### Requirements

+1. Python must be installed on the machine which will be used.
+2. All files to analyze must be named using the format `"[subject name][spacing character][session number]"` so that the library can properly read them.
+The spacing character can be composed of more than one character.
+Ex.: `"Rat1_pretraining_1"`, where `"_pretraining_"` is the spacing character.
+Its importance will be explained shortly.
+3. All files must be placed inside the temporary directory (explained below) before the analysis.

+_____

 The first step is to install the library with the command

 ```python
 pip install medpcpy
 ```

-and then import it to the working script with
+(or using the tools provided by an [Integrated Development Environment](https://www.redhat.com/en/topics/middleware/what-is-ide) such as [Pycharm](https://www.jetbrains.com/pycharm/)), and then import it to the working script with

 ```python
 from medpcpy import *